Stassi Schroeder And Kristen Doute Defend Brittany Cartwright’s Mom From Homophobic Accusations After Jax Taylor’s Roast Drama

 — Sherri Cartwright (@SherriCartwrig3) January 24, 2017

-Kristen publicly voiced support for Sherri by tweeting that she and the others love her, as well as by re-tweeting Stassi’s tweet.
+Kristen publicly voiced support for Sherri by tweeting that she and the others love her, as well as by retweeting Stassi’s tweet.

 We love you Sherri! ❤ https://t.co/d9nPPk9zNU